City of Santa Clara

 - Place a soaker hose away from the trunk within the tree’s dripline (the outermost edge of the leaf canopy).

 Check your soaker hose's gallon-per-hour output and calculate accordingly.
 A 50-foot hose watering ½- to 1-gallon per foot per hour must run for about 2 hours to deliver 50 to 100 gallons.
-It sounds like a lot of water, but at three times per year, the total water cost is less than $3.00, much less than replacing a hard-working tree!
+It sounds like a lot of water, but at three times per year, the total water cost is $3.20, much less than replacing a hard-working tree!